 My publications can be accessed on my academia.edu or researchgate pages.

 Titeca, Kristof 'More is less?
 Decentralisation and regime control in Uganda', in: Wiegratz, Joerg, Martinello, Giuliano, Greco, Elisa (eds.)
-The making of neoliberal Uganda: The political economy of state and capital after 1986.
+Uganda.
+The dynamics of neoliberal transformation.
 Zed Books.

 In the press: